coreyFielding/gbs-predictor/gbs-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The home page can be found and edited at `pages/index.js`.

+[Dynamic routes](https://nextjs.org/docs/routing/introduction) can be accessed at [http://localhost:3000/dynamic-slug](http://localhost:3000/dynamic-slug).
+These routes allow for dynamic pages to be handled and can be edited at `pages/[...slug].js`.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/preview](http://localhost:3000/api/preview).
+These endpoints can be edited in `pages/api/`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.